Senior Leadership Team

 I am Zoe Traviss and this is my second year of teaching at Bevington Primary School.
 Having qualified as a teacher from Bristol UWE, I moved to London where I love teaching in such a vibrant and exciting community.
 I have taught in both KS1 and KS2 and I am now enjoying working in the EYFS setting, where I can often be found dressing up as a princess – we learn through play!

-At Bevington, I am responsible for leading EYFS PE and Extra-Curricular Clubs.
+At Bevington, I am responsible for leading Enrichment.

 Karis Stanislaus - Year 1/2 Teacher (Willow Class)